fj-morales/Getting-and-cleaning-data/CodeBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-   *  To create tidy data set, observations on `extrat_DT` were grouped by subjectID then activity. mena() function was applied to all left columns to gather their average.
+   *  `tidy_DT` data set contains the observations from `extract_DT` where subjectID then activity variables were grouped and `mean()` function was applied to measurement variables to gather their average.
-   *  The resulting `tidy_DT` data set was sorted by subject then activity descending order.
+   *  `tidy_DT` was sorted by subjectID then activity in ascending order.

 ### Variables